-THREE PILLARS OF SECURITY CULTURE
+THREE PILLARS OF SECURITY CULTURE\

-JULIUSZ PIWOWARSKI University of Public and Individual Security APEIRON in Cracow
+Assoc.
+Prof. Juliusz Piwowarski, Ph.D.
+University of Public and Individual Security APEIRON in Cracow, POLAND

-ABSTRACT:
+ABSTRACT

 The article presents a proposal for multidisciplinary scientific platform, as a basis for security studies.
 It includes not only the military but mostly non-military aspects of security.
-An emphasis is put on security culture, the main pivot of the "Security Culture" as a scientific journal, with the three pillars of the security culture concept: mental and spiritual (individual dimension), legal and organizational (social dimension), material.
+An emphasis is put on security culture, the main pivot of the "Security Dimensions" as a scientific journal, with three pillars of the security culture concept: mental and spiritual (individual dimension), legal and organizational (social dimension), material.